 Although I am a dedicated carnivore, I try to carve out space in my gustatory calendar for heaps of summer seafood.
 Summer brings a few seasonal sea goodies, and every fish dish seems to taste better in the roasting summer heat.
 While meat can bring with it unwanted heaviness, ocean critters tend to go down easily and leave you feeling light, happy, and refreshed.

-Here's a seafood supper that is easy to make, mostly healthy, and completely delicious.
+Here's a seafood supper that is easy to make and completely delicious.

 Hors D'Oeuvres: Irish Stout Granita with Raw Oysters